 When there is snow outside and cultivation outside becomes impossible, you can grow some of the herbs inside as you can very well grow inside.
 If you are used to fresh herbs and you cannot grow them outside due to extreme winters, the best way to keep your food tasty with fresh herbs is to grow them indoors.
 You dont need any special lights for the herbs to grow indoors.
 You can keep them near the window and they will flourish there naturally if you use some techniques for indoor growth, and keep them happy until they can be planted outside.
 You know that everything fresh is healthy and tasty.
-If you are a lover of fresh foods, then, try to grow maximum things in your home.
-The best part is that herbs can be grown in your kitchen garden, you can, as well, grow them indoors also You can place a pot near the window where the plants get direct sunlight.
+If you are a lover of fresh foods, then, try to grow a maximum number of things in your home.
+The best part is that herbs can be grown in your kitchen garden, and you can, as well, grow them indoors also You can place a pot near the window where the plants get direct sunlight.
 4 to 5 hours of sunlight is needed for them to grow healthy.
 Herbs like rosemary, basil, oregano, thyme, bay leaf, etc. can be grown inside.
 Herbs can be used fresh to keep the food tasty.

 Rooting a Cutting